SN-RECIT-formation-a-distance/moodle-tool_htmlbootstrapeditor/README.md

 * FontAwesome

 # Non-standard post-installation steps
-After installing this plugin, it is necessary to place it in the Atto bar.
+After installing this plugin, it is necessary to install atto_htmlbootstrapeditor (https://moodle.org/plugins/atto_htmlbootstrapeditor) in order to add the button in the Atto editor.

 ## Showcase
 https://github.com/SN-RECIT-formation-a-distance/html-bootstrap-editor-showcase